By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.5.2.
 Setting a Budget

-commandThe following activity diagram below summarizes how budget
+budget 100 10 commandThe following activity diagram below summarizes how budget commands works

 The Purchase Tracking feature allows users to monitor their food expenditure by keeping track of their purchase history.